CleverRaven/Cataclysm-DDA/doc/NPCs.md

 The `difficulty` is only required if type is not `"NONE"` or `"CONDITION"` and specifies the success chance in percent (it is however modified by various things like mutations).
 Higher difficulties are easier to pass.

-An optional `mod` array takes any of the following modifiers and increases the difficulty by the NPC's opinion of your character or personality trait for that modifier multiplied by the value: `"ANGER"`, `"FEAR"`, `"TRUST"`, `"VALUE"`, `"AGRESSION"`, `"ALTRUISM"`, `"BRAVERY"`, `"COLLECTOR"`.
+An optional `mod` array takes any of the following modifiers and increases the difficulty by the NPC's opinion of your character or personality trait for that modifier multiplied by the value: `"ANGER"`, `"FEAR"`, `"TRUST"`, `"VALUE"`, `"AGGRESSION"`, `"ALTRUISM"`, `"BRAVERY"`, `"COLLECTOR"`.
 The special `"POS_FEAR"` modifier treats NPC's fear of your character below 0 as though it were 0.
 The special `"TOTAL"` modifier sums all previous modifiers and then multiplies the result by its value and is used when setting the owed value.

 `"CONDITION"` trials take a mandatory `condition` instead of `difficulty`.
 The `success` object is chosen if the `condition` is true and the `failure` is chosen otherwise.